fiji-hpc/parallel-macro/python/readme.md

 mpiexec -n 3 python3 /mnt/shared/helloworld.py
 ```

-Where the file referenced in the last line is a small example to test that the installation was successful and has the following content:
+Where the file referenced in the last line (path `/mnt/shared/python/helloworld.py`) is a small example to test that the installation was successful and has the following content:

 ```python
 from mpi4py import MPI